hackclub/hackclub/workshops/color_scheme_generator/README.md

 ## Setup

 Fork the starter repl [here](https://repl.it/@Giridharhackclu/color-scheme-generator-starter#README.md).
-The starter repl contains ['create-react-app'](https://github.com/facebook/create-react-app) installed.
-There are some basic styles applied, you will get cleared along the flow.
+The starter repl contains ['create-react-app'](https://github.com/facebook/create-react-app) installed and some prewritten styles.

 Click the run button to start the live-server (it’ll take a moment to get running the first time).
 After running successfully, kick down the console.
 If you can see `Hello world!` on the webpage, you are good to go.